cinnData/PythonBootcamp/Lectures/[PY-07] NumPy and Matplotlib.md

 In [25]: t = np.linspace(0, 2, 100)
 ```

-Next, we ask for the plot:
+Next, we ask for the plot, that A Jupyter app will display as Figure 1.

 ```
 In [26]: plt.figure(figsize=(5,5))